 There are thousands of talent agencies around the world, and they’re not all born equal.
 It’s ultimately the actor’s job to do their due diligence and ensure that an agency is legitimate and will be a benefit to their career.

 But with so many agencies around, how can actors ensure they’re getting a good deal and not being subject to a predatory scam?
-Here are three of the most foolproof ways to find talent agencies.
+If you’re looking for a London agent, I’d recommend checking out my blog post on the top talent agencies in London.
+Otherwise, here are three of the most foolproof ways to find talent agencies.

 1. Research Agent Associations